lsst-sqre/sqr-009/index.rst

 Current version
 ^^^^^^^^^^^^^^^

-By default, all requests to https://squash-restful-api-demo.lsst.codes/ receive the *v2 version* of the RESTful API.
-We encourage you to explicitly request this version via the Accept header.
+By default, all requests to https://squash-restful-api-demo.lsst.codes/ receive version 1.0 (default) of the RESTful API.
+The default version of the API may change in the future, thus we encourage you to explicitly request versions via the Accept header.

+You can specify a version like this:

 .. code-block:: json

-    Accept: application/json; version=2
+    Accept: application/json; version=1.0

 Schema